-Legend has it that some 1,500 years ago, a beautiful princess came to the village of Okatagawa and taught the people there how to make paper.
-In the Nara period (710-794) the paper was highly respected for the copying of Buddhist sutras.
-Then, when paper began to be used in large quantities by the warrior class, some very high quality papers such as Echizen Hosho were produced in large amounts and using improved techniques.
+According to legend, 1,500 years ago, a beautiful princess came to the village of Okatagawa and taught the people there how to make paper.
+In the Nara era (710-794), the paper was so highly respected that it was used for copying Buddhist sutras.
+Then, when the demand for paper from the warrior class increased, even higher-quality paper, including Echizen hosho paper, was produced in large quantities using improved techniques.

-It was then that the Shogunate and feudal lords gave this paper producing area their patronage and further developments were made.
-In more recent times many artists including the famous painter, Taikan Yokoyama, have favored Echizen Washi, which are well known throughout the country.
+Subsequently, the Shogunate and feudal lords gave this paper-producing area their patronage and further developments were made.
+In more recent times, many artists, including the painter Taikan Yokoyama, have favored Echizen washi paper, which is well known throughout the country.

-This paper, infused with the spirit of Japanese culture, has an elegant, warm texture and possesses an "unbleached (kinari)" rich sensibility which words like strength or personality cannot even begin to describe.
+Infused with the spirit of Japanese culture, Echizen paper has a warm, elegant texture with a rich, natural wood (kinari) sensibility that words like strength or personality cannot even begin to describe.

 How to make

-Mulberry, mitsumata (edgeworthia chrysantha), ganpi and hemp are the main raw materials to which a mucilaginous material made from tororo aoi (hibiscus) is added; they are then processed using traditional papermaking methods like “nagashi-zuki” or “tame-zuki.”
-After the main ingredients have been reduced to liquid form and placed in a paper-making vat (“sukiso”), they are deftly hand-stirred with a bamboo-netted tool called “sukiketa.”
-As the liquid pulp is moved with a subtle rocking motion around the bamboo screen of the “sukiketa,” the fibers of the paper start to entangle creating sheets of beautiful paper.
+Paper mulberry, mitsumata, gampi and hemp are used as the main raw materials.
+A sticky substance made from sunset hibiscus (tororo aoi) is added and the mixture is processed using traditional papermaking methods like nagashi-zuki and tame-zuki.
+After the main ingredients have been reduced to liquid form and placed in a paper-making vat (sukiso), they are hand-stirred over a bamboo-net screen called a sukiketa.
+As the liquid pulp is agitated with a subtle rocking motion, the fibers start to entangle, creating sheets of beautiful paper.